-KNOW YOUR RIGHTS: Minnesota Paid Sick Time
+KNOW YOUR RIGHTS: Saint Paul, MN Paid Sick Time

-1) What does the Minnesota paid sick time law do?
+1) What does the Saint Paul paid sick time law do?

-Beginning January 1, 2024, it gives workers up to 48 hours of paid sick time a year, which can be used:
+It gives workers up to 48 hours of paid sick time a year, which can be used:

-- To recover from physical/mental illness or injury; - To seek medical diagnosis, treatment, or preventative care; - To care for a family member who is ill or needs medical diagnosis, treatment, or preventative care; - If you or your family member requires time to address certain needs arising from domestic abuse, sexual assault, or stalking; - If your place of work or child's school or place of care is closed due to weather or other public emergency; - If you're unable to work or telework because you are: (i) prohibited from working by your employer due to health concerns related to the potential transmission of a communicable illness related to a public emergency; or (ii) seeking or waiting for results of a test for, or diagnosis of, a communicable disease related to a public emergency and you've been exposed to a communicable disease or your employer has requested a test or diagnosis; or - When health authorities or a health care professional determine that the presence of you or your family member in the community would jeopardize the health of others because of exposure to a communicable disease, whether or not it has actually been contracted.
+- To recover from physical/mental illness or injury or other health condition; - To seek medical diagnosis, care, treatment, or preventative care; - To care for a family member with a physical or mental illness, injury, or other health condition who is ill or needs medical diagnosis, treatment, or preventative care; - If you or your family member requires time to address certain needs arising from domestic abuse, sexual assault, or stalking; - If your place of work or family member's school or place of care is closed due to weather or other public emergency; - If you're unable to work or telework because you are: (i) prohibited from working by your employer due to health concerns related to the potential transmission of a communicable illness related to a public emergency; or (ii) seeking or waiting for results of a test for, or diagnosis of, a communicable disease related to a public emergency and you've been exposed to a communicable disease or your employer has requested a test or diagnosis; or - When health authorities or a health care professional determine that the presence of you or your family member in the community would jeopardize the health of others because of exposure to a communicable disease, whether or not it has actually been contracted.